-SMSF DD pays an income stream to one of its three members and some of its income is exempt from income tax under the exempt current pension income rules.
+SMSF DD pays retirement phase income stream benefits to one of its three members and some of its income is exempt from income tax under the exempt current pension income rules.

-SMSF DD spent \$40,000 in 2015-16 to renovate its investment property.
-SMSF DD calculates 2.5% of this expenditure for 2016-17 (i.e. 2.5% of 40,000 = \$1,000).
+SMSF DD spent \$40,000 in 2021-22 to renovate its investment property.
+SMSF DD calculates 2.5% of this expenditure for 2021-22 (that is, 2.5% of 40,000 = \$1,000).

-Using the rules described at How are expenses treated when an SMSF has ECPI?
-SMSF DD determines that \$250 of the capital works expenditure relates to earning its exempt current pension income.
+Using the rules described at How expenses are treated when an SMSF has ECPI SMSF DD determines that \$250 of the capital works expenditure relates to earning its exempt current pension income.